Figuring Out Gas & Galaxies In Enzo (FOGGIE) VII: The (Dis)Assembly of Stellar Halos: Properties of FOGGIE Stellar Halos

 The $F606W-F814W$ color gradients we measure are generally in good agreement with metallicity gradients over the same radial range.
 Squall, Blizzard, and Hurricane all have nearly flat gradients throughout most of their stellar halos, although we note that Hurricane has a negative metallicity gradient ($-0.008$\,dex/kpc) in its outer halo ($r=170$--220\,kpc), where debris from a low mass satellite passes through its minor axis.
 Tempest is the only galaxy with a substantial color gradient in its inner halo, although the change in the metallicity of its stellar halo within this region is very similar to that of Maelstrom (both are $-0.01$\,dex/kpc), which has a nearly flat color gradient.
 The presence of an inner halo gradient in both Tempest and Maelstrom likely reflects the fact that both have had relatively recent accretion events that left debris at low impact parameters.

 The FOGGIE stellar halos are broadly in line with observations, although we do not have any stellar halos with extremely negative gradients. \citet{Monachesi2016obs} and \citet{Harmsen2017} find that roughly half of the GHOSTS stellar halos have no color/metallicity gradients, while the remainder have slightly negative gradients.
 In Figure \ref{fig:cmcomp}, we also show a $F606W-F814W$ gradient for M101 based on a linear fit to data from \citet{Jang2020}.
 M101 has a much lighter stellar halo with a much steeper negative gradient than we see in any of the FOGGIE galaxies.
 This is likely partially due to the fact that our simulated sample is small.
 However, this may also reflect the physical prescriptions used in the simulations.
-Models that result in stellar halos with high in situ fractions tend to also produce substantial negative metallicity gradients \citep[e.g.,][]{Font2011,Tissera2013}, while those that are exclusively accretion-based typically produce no gradients \citep[e.g.,][]{Bullock2005,Font2006}.
+Models that result in stellar halos with high in situ fractions tend to also produce substantial negative metallicity gradients \citep[e.g.,][]{Font2011,Tissera2013}, while those that are exclusively accretion-based often produce no gradients \citep[e.g.,][]{Bullock2005,Font2006}. \citet{Monachesi2019} find that, although metallicity gradients are present even in the accreted components of many \textsc{Auriga} stellar halos, they are shallower than those found when the in situ stars are included.
 As we will discuss in Section \ref{ishalo}, the FOGGIE stellar halos generally have small contributions from in situ stars, particularly along their minor axes.